 Greater emphasis on the pragmatic aims of knowledge production is also discussed in the NEA's strategic plan for FY 2022-2026.
 Goal 3 states that the Arts Endowment will "build capacity and infrastructure within the arts sector through knowledge-sharing, tools, resources, and evidence-based practices."
-Under this Goal, Objective 3.2 elaborates that the agency will "produce research, statistics, and general information about the arts for the benefit of the arts sector and beyond."
+Under this Goal, Objective 3.2 elaborates that the agency will "generate knowledge and information about the arts for the benefit of the arts sector and beyond."
 Through the NEA's research grants, it will incentivize the creation of practitioner tools grounded in research.